blendereru/authorizer/README.md

 ```
 But why is the confidence level of **90%** is set ?
 Because the user's `VisitorId` can change when user changes in the
 device or browser environment.
 For example, when updating his browser from version 130 to 131.
-Also, each user can have at most 4 active session(shown below).
-What is the purpose behind this ?
-Imagine that you are creating an education
+Also, each user can have at most 4 active sessions(shown below).This prevents user from registering from the same browser, thus
-platform(something like `Coursera`, or `Khan Academy`).
-You don't want learners to cheat and use different devices to quickly
-pass the videos you've made.
-So for this reason you can adjust the number of devices the user can access your site.
+preventing from fake account registrations.
 ```csharp
 // Query the database and block the registration request if five or more accounts have
 // been registered with the same Visitor ID in the last seven days (week).